-Mental health has always been shrouded in stigma giving the Asian community in particular, very little space to express themselves when they need help.
-To impress upon the ideals of community support and expression through art, SEGi College Subang Jaya brought together Malaysians of all ages for an art activation project that promotes proactive mental health education and rallies community support to break stigmas on mental health.
+Mental health has always been shrouded in stigma giving the Asian community, in particular, very little space to express themselves when they need help.
+To impress upon the ideals of community support and expression through art, SEGi College Subang Jaya brought together Malaysians of all ages for an art activation project that promotes proactive mental health education and rallies community support to break stigmas mental health.

 Inspired by the global non-profit mental health outreach organisation known as Hope For The Day (HFTD), the HOPE Mural and Kindness Rocks Project had students, young children, parents and the Subang Jaya community gathering to paint a message of hope and kindness in a bid to initiate a campaign that will continuously spread positive messages to raise awareness on mental health problems, challenges and solutions.

 Launched by Subang Jaya ADUN, Yang Berhormat Puan Michelle Ng Mei Sze, the project commenced a week ago with the participation of SEGi College Subang Jaya and local artist Shafiq Wazer who led the way with graffiti art painting at the college premise.
 This was followed by mural art and rock painting activities led by Nancy Bartosz, Founder of Hope Travels, an outreach initiative by HFTD, at Da Men Mall, on July 27.

 Instead of one-off charitable projects, we should think about long term projects that are impactful such as this,” said Ng, who added that the government is also looking at long-term impacts like insurance policies and review of the laws that criminalise suicide attempts.